 We develop end-user software using MATLAB for Quantitative Biomedical Image Processing & Analysis.
 Brief summary of these packages is provided below.
-The MATLAB codes can be made available for pursuing collaborative research.
+Latest codes are freely available.
+The rest can be made available upon request.

 This MATLAB based software segments complex glomerulus boundary in histopathological images using an integrated method, based on Gabor filter bank based textural segmentation, statistical F-testing, and distance transform.
 We have developed our method to segment glomerular boundaries in five common histopathological stains: hematoxylin & eosin, periodic acid-Schiff (PAS), Gömöri's trichrome, Congo red (CR), and Jones silver.
 Our method localizes the exact glomerular boundary with mean sensitivity/ specificity of 0.88/0.96 and accuracy of 0.92 on 1000 images.
 The H&E and trichrome images show the most specific performance as compared to manual annotation, with a mean sensitivity/specificity of 0.87/0.97.
 Jones silver staining is least specific but also most sensitive, with mean sensitivity/specificity of 0.90/0.92.
 CR and PAS staining fall between the other contenders, with sensitivity/specificity of 0.88/0.95 each.
 We will be happy to share our code and raw input data for pursuing collaborative research.